 - Excellent choice for dogs with allergies to conventional proteins

-- Crickets are grubs represent remarkably eco-friendly protein choices
+- Crickets and grubs represent remarkably eco-friendly protein choices

 - Insect protein provides more omega-3 and Vitamin B-12 content than salmon